 When we got to the cabana area, I was informed that they were moving us to #3 because the refrigerator was out in #4.
 This was very disappointing because I had specifically reserved #4 for privacy and the shaded area around the cabana.

 You might notice in the last image that #3 didn’t have much of a shaded area, while #4 was surrounded by trees on three sides.
 Additionally, #4 looked out to this view, which was a bonus.

 After setting my items down in #3, I decided it wouldn’t work.
 Relocating us wouldn’t have been a big deal had I not looked at the cabanas before making my reservation.

 However, given the cost and that I had requested a certain cabana, it was disheartening.

 So I asked the cast member if we could use #4 and pull our drinks from the fridge at #3.
 They said that would be fine, and the non-crisis was averted.

-Unfortunately, that was the last real conversation I had with our cabana attendant.
+Unfortunately, that was my last real conversation with our cabana attendant.